BradleyA/Linux-admin/github-repository-traffic/README.md

        rm -rf Linux-admin/

-5) Enter crontab -e to append the lines from setup.github.repository.sh output to crontab
+5) Enter crontab -e to append the lines from setup.github.repository.sh output to crontab.
+This would be a good time to change the time you want cron to run these scripts.
+I have cron run my script weekly on Monday atfer 12:00 P.M.

        cd /usr/local/data/github/
        crontab -e